olebole/irafdoc/doc/photcal.obsfile.rst

   </p>
   <p>
   A sample shifts file for the previous set of UBV standards observations is shown below.
-All the standards except for <tt>"STD14"</tt> are assumed to have no significant shifts from filter to filter.
-The B and V frames for <tt>"STD14"</tt> are shifted -10 pixels in x and -5 pixels in y with respect to the U frame.
-Therefore +10 and +5 pixels should be added to the <tt>"STD14"</tt> B and V frame positions respectively before position matching.
+All the standards except for <span style="font-family: monospace;">"STD14"</span> are assumed to have no significant shifts from filter to filter.
+The B and V frames for <span style="font-family: monospace;">"STD14"</span> are shifted -10 pixels in x and -5 pixels in y with respect to the U frame.
+Therefore +10 and +5 pixels should be added to the <span style="font-family: monospace;">"STD14"</span> B and V frame positions respectively before position matching.
   </p>
   <pre>